Xilinx/Vitis-Tutorials/Developer_Contributed/02-AIE_DSP_with_Makefile_and_GUI/README.md

 INFO: Installing PetaLinux...
 INFO: Checking PetaLinux installer integrity...
-INFO: Installing PetaLinux SDK to "/tools/Xilinx/PetaLinux/2023.1/."
+INFO: Installing PetaLinux to "/tools/Xilinx/PetaLinux/2023.1/."
 INFO: Installing buildtools in /tools/Xilinx/PetaLinux/2023.1/./components/yocto/buildtools
 INFO: Installing buildtools-extended in /petalinux_2023.1/./components/yocto/buildtools_extended
-INFO: PetaLinux SDK has been installed to /tools/Xilinx/PetaLinux/2023.1/.
+INFO: PetaLinux has been installed to /tools/Xilinx/PetaLinux/2023.1/.
 ```

 To set ``petalinux`` into your terminal, you need the following command: